diogro/expressionVariance-manuscript/main.md

 __Cross-tissue vs. tissue-level chromatin states__: We use the universal [@vu2022universal] and tissue-specific [@Ernst2015-zk] ChromHMM [@ernst2012chromhmm] chromatin states to compare the non-overlapping genome segmentation to cross-tissue and tissue-level gene expression variance metrics.
 We use the proportion of the gene regions (gene ± 10 kb) made up of each of the ChromHMM chromatin states.

-__Correlations:__ We use the ppcor R package v1.1 [@kim2015ppcor] to run the pairwise partial Spearman correlations between gene-level statistics and the gene expression variance rank while controlling for the mean expression rank.
+__Correlations:__ We use the ppcor R package v1.1 [@kim2015ppcor] to calculate the pairwise partial Spearman correlations between gene-level statistics and the gene expression variance rank while controlling for the mean expression rank.
 P-values are corrected using the Benjamini-Hochberg procedure and comparisons with an adjusted p<0.05 are considered significant.

 ## Gene function assessment